newtonsystems/hello/README.rst

    2. Run all other services in minikube and run the this app locally using minikube docker environment.
 The docker container will run in the minikube VM host.
    3. Run all other services in minikube.
 Use a special router in linkerd pointing to nghttpx which proxys the gRPC message to a locally running docker app

+1 + 3 are the normal development workflow.
+Hot-reloaded does NOT run in 2.

 Develop & Deploy to minikube
 ````````````````````````````